What will be the cost of my procedure?

 What are the rooms like?

-Our accommodation consists entirely of comfortable single occupancy rooms with en-suite bathrooms.
-They are equipped with telephone, room service, televisions screening domestic and satellite channels.
+Our accommodation consists entirely of comfortable, single occupancy rooms with en-suite bathrooms.
+They are equipped with a telephone, room service and televisions screening domestic and satellite channels.
 We also offer our patients a complimentary pack of toiletries for their stay with us.
 A newspaper is delivered daily and a wide variety of overseas papers are available on request.
-At present the private patient ward at Harefield Hospital is having some work carried out so it has been temporarily relocated to another ward at the hospital.
-Any further enquiries please contact the Private Patient Office.
+We have recently opened our new ward at Harefield Hospital which has 16 spacious rooms and 4 high dependency unit (HDU) private.
+If you have any further enquiries please contact the Private Patient Office.

 What are the visiting times?

-There are no set visiting times and we welcome your friends and family at most times.
-We do ask them to remember though that patients tire easily and need plenty of rest.
-Intensive care (ITU) and the High Dependency Unit (HDU) do have limitations on the times and number of visits per patient.
+There are no set visiting times in place and we welcome your friends and family at most times.
+However we do ask them to remember that patients tire easily and need plenty of rest.
+The Intensive care (ITU) and the High Dependency Unit (HDU) do have limitations on the times and number of visits per patient.
 These are as follows:

 - HDU: 11:00-1:00pm and 3:30-7:30pm

 Can relatives stay in the rooms with patients?

 This is at the discretion of the ward sister or ward co-ordinator and normally is only possible if the patient needs language assistance or additional personal care.

 Do you provide amenity beds?